Which Oil is the Best? Is My Olive Oil Enough?

 When it comes to choosing what you use in the kitchen and what you put into your body, it is important to understand where the ingredients you use come from, what they contain and how they affect your health.
-Choosing the best cooking oils to complement the flavors of your cuisine, serve the right purpose in your cooking technique and add essential nutrients to your diet means choosing between popular oil options like refined, unrefined and roasted.
+Choosing the best cooking oils to complement the flavors of your cuisine, serve the right purpose in your cooking technique and add essential nutrients to your diet means choosing between popular oil options like refined, unrefined, and roasted.

 If you are looking for an all-natural option packed with full flavor and nutrients, roasted nut oils are an ideal choice for your kitchen.
-To give you a better idea of what they are, how they benefit your health and the best ways to use them in your cooking to get the best flavor and nutrition results, here is everything you need to know about roasted nut oils.
+To give you a better idea of what they are, how they benefit your health and the best ways to use them in your cooking to get the best flavor and nutritional results, here is everything you need to know about roasted nut oils.

 What Is Oleic Acid?

 When it comes to what your body needs to stay healthy and absorb the right kinds of nutrients to perform essential functions — like providing energy, supporting cell health, keeping muscle movement strong, supporting nerve function and more — it is important to add the right amount of fats into your daily diet.
 The healthy fats your body needs to function are called unsaturated fats, and they come in three forms: omega-3, omega-6 and omega-9 fatty acids.
 While omega-3 and omega-6 fatty acids are essential acids the body cannot produce itself, omega-9s are naturally found in the body but still need to be consumed in the proper amounts to support good health.

 As the most common kind of omega-9, oleic acid is a critical component of a healthy lifestyle.
 If you are hoping to learn more about this Mediterranean staple, what it does for your body and what foods you can find it in, here is everything you need to know about oleic acids.